Paving the way for a world with autonomous vehicles

 Their goal became to build a system that can connect cars to each other and to the surrounding infrastructure.

-“We want cars to talk to the traffic lights, to pedestrian crossings, to all of that,” Narayanan said.
+“We want cars to talk to the traffic lights, to pedestrian crossings, to all of that,” Narayanan says.

 Doing this could allow cities to analyze real-time traffic situations, measure pedestrian density, and more.